harrisebenjamin/CS396/ReadMe.txt

     conda install -c conda-forge bootstrap

+To install plotly use the command

+    pip install plotly==5.18.0

+or if you are using an anaconda environment use the command

+    conda install -c plotly plotly=5.18.0

 Next use the terminal to navigate to the root directory of the project (CS396) and use the command

     python manage.py runserver